Gabriel-Andrade36/Gabriel-Andrade36/README.md

 </div>
 <hr>

-- Working as an help-desk intern at <a href ="https://www.linkedin.com/company/well-internet" style=text-decoration:none>Well Internet</a>
+- Working as an help-desk intern at <a href ="https://www.linkedin.com/company/well-internet" target="_blank" rel="external" style=text-decoration:none>Well Internet</a>

 - At the moment I have some knowledge with and/or I'm studying:
   - <abbr title="Currently studying at 'Curso em vídeo' online course"> HTML/CSS </abrr>